jsolis/hubot-forecastio/README.md

-hubot-forcastio
+hubot-forecastio
 ===============

-A Hubot Script that looks up weather forcast data from forcast.io with geocoding courtesy of Google Maps
+A Hubot Script that looks up weather forcast data from forecast.io with geocoding courtesy of Google Maps